 Internal Link Options

-You can format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …

-No tutorial on adding content links is complete without showing you how to delete links that you no longer want, so let’s take care of this right now.
+No tutorial on adding links to content would feel complete without showing you how to remove any links that you no longer want, so let’s cover this topic right now.

-To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ feature on the WordPress editor menu as shown below
+To remove a link from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ icon on the WordPress editor menu as shown below

-(Deleting links is easy … you even get choices!)
+(Deleting hyperlinks is easy … you even get choices!)

 Your link will be removed …

-So far, we have looked at how to create internal links to content manually using the built-in tool.
+So far, we have looked at how to create links to content in WordPress manually using the built-in WordPress linking tool.

-Are there plugins for WordPress that can do this task?
+Are there any plugins for WordPress that can do this task?

-Yes, there are!
-As we explain here, there are plugins that can do almost everything imaginable.
-And if you can’t find a plugin that does what you need, one can be created for you.
+Yes … Of course!
+As we explain in our comprehensive overview of WordPress plugins, there are WordPress plugins that can do almost everything you can imagine.
+And if you can’t find a plugin that does what you are looking for, one can be created for you.

-In another article, we’ll discuss additional SEO linking strategies in WordPress, look at the pros and cons of automating content links in WordPress, and look at a number of plugins you can look at for creating internal links automatically on your site:
+In a separate article, we’ll discuss additional ways to link content in WordPress, look at the benefits and challenges of automating content links in WordPress, and look at several WordPress plugins that can help you create internal links automatically on your site:

 Congratulations!
-Now you know how easy it is to create internal links to content in WordPress.
+Now you know how to easily add links to content in WordPress.